jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 It's key to remember that derivatives measure change with respect to a variable.
 This is fairly straight forward when there is only one input (variable), but things become \*slightly\* more complicated when you reach multivariable calculus or differential equations.

 Still, this idea is a strong start.
-[This a great site to help you calculate derivates.](https://calculator-derivative.com/){: target="_blank" rel="noopener noreferrer"}
+[This a great site to help you calculate derivates.](https://calculator-derivative.com/)

 ### **How integrals work**